 The number of existing trading strategies is enormous.
-Some of them work perfectly, while the other demonstrate lackluster performance.
+Some of them work perfectly, while the others demonstrate lackluster performance.
 Today we are taking a closer look at 5 popular strategies that you should know and think about giving them a try.
 Chances are, you will find a strategy that fits your personal trading style.

-Both technical and fundamental factors can trigger massive movements and should, therefore, be watched closely by the trader.
+Both technical and fundamental factors can trigger massive price movements and should, therefore, be watched closely by the trader.
 In case of publicly traded companies, earnings reports and major news are the type of events you are looking for, as both have the potential to change stock prices by a lot.
-For currencies and cryptocurrencies technical factors are just as important.
+For currencies and cryptocurrencies, technical factors are just as important.
 Strong upward and downward trends can start with no fundamental explanation.

 Pullback Trading Strategy

 Here is what pullback traders usually do: they find an asset (a company stock or an ETF) with an established positive trend and wait for it to move in the opposite direction.
 Notice that it should be a short-lived retracement, not an emerging negative trend.
 You might consider opening a long position when the retracement is about to die out and the price action can be expected to go up once again.
 The same can be done on a negative trend.
 You might wait for a downward trend to demonstrate limited upward movement (again, not a full-fledged) and might consider opening a short position when the price is at its local maximum.